 What are your main interests in planning and concentration area?

-I am planning on concentrating in environmental planning and sustainable development.
+I concentrated in environmental planning and sustainable development.

 What was your impression of Harvard and the GSD before you came?

 I did the Career Discovery summer program at the GSD in 2010.
 I highly recommend the program.
 I think it offered a unique and thorough lens into the GSD as well as the specific programs/departments.

 Were you involved in any student groups?
 What have you gained from the experience?

 GSD Green Design hosted a series of debates between faculty members from different Harvard schools (i.e. FAS, HBS, HLS, HKS, GSD) on potentially contentious sustainability topics/issues.

 Did you write a thesis?
 What was your topic and why did you choose it?

 I didn't, instead opting for additional studios.
 The focus on the studio pedagogy was one of the most attractive components of the MUP program at the GSD.